Dreambound

 By gaining an LVN or RN qualification, you gain a deeper understanding of patient care, medical procedures, and critical thinking.
 This advanced training allows you to take on more responsibilities, work in specialized areas, and even pursue leadership roles.
 With the growing demand for healthcare professionals, obtaining an LVN or RN certification can significantly increase your job prospects and ensure long-term job security.

 • Licensed vocational nurses (LVNs): LVNs are also called licensed practical nurses (LPNs).
 LVNs are qualified to perform many of the same tasks as registered nurses, but not all.
 LPN programs typically take around a year of education.
 After graduation, LPNs must pass a state-administered licensing exam.
-Pay is much higher as an LPN vs a CNA because of the longer schooling.
+The average salary for an LPN is higher and valued at $59,730, $28.72 per hour according to the U.S. BLS!

 • Registered nurses (RN): RNs have successfully completed an accredited program in nursing, passed the national licensing exam, and obtained a license.
 An RN can either be completed in 2 years via an Associate's degree or four years with a Bachelor's degree.
-Pay is higher as an RN vs LVN/LPN, but the education is longer.
+Registered Nurses are also well compensated and can earn an average annual salary of $86,070!

 Administrative Positions